The Greatest Presidents

 What Washington, Eisenhower and Grant have in common.

 Does this list make sense?
-Is Grant really one of our greatest Presidents, when his administration was ridden with scandal?
+Is Grant really one of our greatest Presidents, when his administration was riddled with scandal?

 Then, they presided over two peacetime economic boom terms.